 Also, when Theo has Doug spy on the chessboard for him to learn that his secret opponent is actually Sandy.
 Not only is this fact in and of itself strange since Sandy had claimed not to know how to play the game, but Theo's supposed winning move is actually Westing's classic "Queen's Sacrifice", thus letting Ford realize who Sandy was.

 Sticky Fingers: Madame Hoo steals random objects from other heirs in hopes of raising money for a return to China.
-In a possible Crowning Moment of Funny and/or Heartwarming, she confesses in the middle of Turtle's trial (she thought the meeting had to do with plans to capture her) and returns the things she stole.
+She confesses in the middle of Turtle's trial (she thought the meeting had to do with plans to capture her) and returns the things she stole.

 Taking the Heat: The bomber was Angela, but Turtle willingly takes the blame to protect her sister.